 – – –

-Nearly all of Oklahoma’s county courts, which handle all civil and most criminal cases across the state, have suspended most of their activities until April 15 at the earliest.
-That means that eviction hearings are postponed in most Oklahoma counties, and that Oklahomans cannot be forced from their homes by an eviction or foreclosure until April 15 at the earliest.
+Oklahoma’s county courts, which handle all civil and most criminal cases across the state, have suspended most of their activities until May 15 at the earliest.
+That means that eviction hearings are postponed in nearly all cases, and that Oklahomans cannot be forced from their homes by an eviction or foreclosure until May 15 at the earliest.
 However, judges may still hear “emergency” hearings, leaving open the possibility for some of these cases to be heard.

 If you have a court date, call your Court Clerk to find out when it will be held.
 Contact information for District Courts is available here.